CodeRex7/CS384/Assignment 3/Question 11/readme.md

 Write three different algorithms to compute binomial coefficients C(n, k).

 Three algorithms that can be used to compute binomial coefficients using the given recursive formula are rather tricky to formulate.
-Two dynamic programming algorithms can be used, each following a different paradigm, namely Top Down and Bottom Up.
-The third was hence implemented as a simple recursive formula which had exponential running time.
+As a dynamic algorithm, only a bottom up approach appeared, with the recursive formula also used in a classical recursive implementation.
+For the third algorithm, a separate algorithm was used similar to the one given in [a Math Stack Exchange answer](https://math.stackexchange.com/a/927064).